Alpha E-Tec Boilers | A Guide to the Range

 One of the biggest draws is their warranty offers.
 Depending on the exact boiler model you choose and the features included in the design, you can have a warranty of anywhere between five and ten years.

-This means that you are covered in case something goes wrong, even if the fault only becomes obvious nine years after installation.
+This means that with Worcester Bosch you are covered in case something goes wrong, even if the fault only becomes obvious nine years after installation.

 |Greenstar Si Compact||-||-||25||30|

-The Greenstar i is Worcester Bosch’s most popular boiler that is ideal for small to medium sized homes and has simple and easy to use controls.
+is was Worcester Bosch’s most popular boiler that is ideal for small to medium sized homes and has simple and easy to use controls, this boiler has since been replaced by Worcester's new Greenstar 4000 range.
 Here are some features of the Greenstar i:

 This boiler is like the classic except much smaller to enable it to fit in a kitchen cupboard, making it more ideal for smaller homes.
 It comes with frost protection, a user-friendly display and simple boiler controls to ensure you can manage your comfort and costs.